Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ------------------------------------------------------

-Now that we know the monthly rent for each unit, we can calculate the net potential rent for each year.
+Now that I know the monthly rent for each unit, I can calculate the net potential rent for each year.
 Net potential rent is simply the total amount of rent that could be potentially earned by the entire property.
 To calculate the net potential rent for each year:

 - In cell F18, I determined the Net Potential Rent by multiplying the value in F19 (monthly rent per unit) by the "Units" named range.